topquark22/morseR24/README.md

 ### Channel setting

-The nRF24L01 supports wireless channels 0-125.
-The morse24 supports 8 channels, from 48 to 118 in increments of 10.
+The nRF24L01 supports wireless channels 0-125. **morse.ino** supports 8 channels, from 48 to 118 in increments of 10.
 The channel is specified using jumpers on pins A2-A4.
 If none of these are wired to ground, the channel defaults to 118.
 See the code for more details.

 ### Device ID setting